preetibyte/Pizza-Sales-Project-with-Power-BI-SQL/README.md

 Power BI reduces complexity.
 2. Data cleaning is crucial: Small inconsistencies in dates and categories can affect analysis significantly.
-3. Visual storytelling matters: Stakeholders connect better with visuals (e.g., seeing Friday is the busiest day.
+3. Visual storytelling matters: Stakeholders connect better with visuals.
+Exa- seeing Friday is the busiest day.

-Challenges Faced
+### Challenges
 1. Performance Issues in Power BI: Large datasets sometimes slowed down visuals until aggregations were optimized in SQL.
 2. Choosing the right visuals: Presenting too much data cluttered the dashboard.
 Simplifying charts improved clarity.

-6. Conclusion
+## Conclusion
 This project highlighted how SQL and Power BI work hand-in-hand for effective business analysis.
 SQL ensured data accuracy and prepared the foundation, while Power BI brought the story to life visually.
-By combining both, i was able to uncover trends in customer behavior, product performance, and revenue distribution, giving valuable insights to the pizza business for decision-making.
+By combining both, able to uncover trends in customer behavior, product performance, and revenue distribution, giving valuable insights to the pizza business for decision-making.